anders-bzn/brs-tester/docs/BRS-Tester-User-s-Manual.md

 The Output Selection Decoder circuit allows the Tester Software running on the Raspberry Pi to select the Load board, or one of the Level Converter Boards.
 The SELECT_A, SELECT_B, SELECT_C, and SELECT_D signals from the Raspberry Pi are connected to two 74LVC138 3-Line to 8-Line Decoders Demultiplexers that generate 16 possible Output Selection signals.
 The /SELECT_OUT signal from the Raspberry Pi enables the Output Selection Signal.
 One Output Selection signal is connected to the Load Board, and 15 are connected individually to the Level Converter Boards.

 ### 2.1.3.
 Measurement and ADC Circuit
 The Measurement and ADC Circuit is powered by +15V/-15V and +3V3 from the PSU board.
 The ADC is used to measure the Current (AIN0) and Voltage (AIN1) signals, and a 1.706V ADC reverence voltage signal (AIN3).
-The ADC input AIN2 is currently unused.\
+The ADC input AIN2 is currently unused.

 The Level Converter and Load boards are connected to the Measurement Bus using the MEAS1 Voltage signal and the MEAS2 Current signal.
+A 10 Ohm resistor on the Level Converter boards is used to create a voltage offset so that current through the resistor can be calculated.
 The Measurement Bus Voltage signal is also available on the BNC connector X1 so that it can be connected to an oscilloscope.
 Operational Amplifiers are used to buffer the Measurement Bus signals which are then connected to an ADS1115 ADC (IC9).
 The ADC is connected to the Raspberry Pi through the I<sup>2</sup>C bus.

 ### 2.1.4.
 Input Latch Circuit
 Four 74LVC573 Octal Transparent D-Type Latches capture the D_IN1 and D_IN2 signal state from the 15 Level Converter Boards when the LATCH_IN signal from the Raspberry Pi goes active.
 When the INP_A, INP_B, INP_C, or INP_D signal from the Raspberry Pi goes active the data stored in the latch is sent to the Digital Data Bus that is connected to the Raspberry Pi.